sailfish009/openstructure/modules/io/doc/mmcif.rst

     Translations and rotations needed to create the biounit.

+    Also available as :meth:`GetOperations`.
 May be modified by :meth:`AddOperations`

   .. method:: GetDetails()